-With sparkling, sapphire-blue seas, white, powder-soft sands, and a pace of life that's so laid back it's practically asleep, the Caribbean Islands are one of the ultimate holiday destinations.
-However, there's much more to the Caribbean than the chance to soak up some tropical sunshine: there are plenty of Caribbean activities to try, whether you're travelling with the whole tribe, enjoying a romantic getaway with your better half, or kicking back with a group of mates.
-From white-knuckle water sports, to natural wonders and an astonishing array of wildlife, you'll find loads of things to do in the Caribbean, whatever your interests are.
+With sapphire-blue seas, sparkling white sands, and a pace of life that's so laid back it's practically asleep, the Caribbean Islands and Mexico are among the ultimate holiday destinations.
+However, there's much more to this gorgeous part of the world than the chance to soak up some tropical sunshine!
+There are plenty of Caribbean activities to try, whether you're travelling with the whole tribe, enjoying a romantic getaway with your other half, or kicking back with a group of mates.
+From white-knuckle water sports to natural wonders and an astonishing array of wildlife, you'll find loads of things to do in the Caribbean, whatever your interests are.

-Not all the best attractions in the islands are above ground, and if you're looking for family-centric things to do in the Caribbean that are a little bit different, you'll find some fabulous attractions right under your feet!
-Cuba's Saturno Cave is just a short walk from Coral Beach and is peppered with spectacular stalactites, stalagmites and a subterranean lake filled with glittering, crystal-clear water.
+When you're looking for things for families to do in the Caribbean that are a little bit different, you'll find some fabulous sights right under your feet!
+Cuba's Saturno Cave, just a short walk from Coral Beach, is peppered with spectacular stalactites, stalagmites and a subterranean lake filled with glittering, crystal-clear water.
 While most visitors come to walk around the cave, those with a nose for adventure can go snorkelling or scuba-diving in the lake and see the views from underwater.
 Or, in the Dominican Republic, don your safety gear for a tour of the vast limestone cave system near Bavaro, complete with underground river and an array of rock formations.

 Immerse yourself in the past